jdavidrcamacho/artgpn/README.md

 -------------------------

-Creation of a Artificial Gaussian Processes Network using python
+Package to use what I called Artificial Gaussian Processes Network, written in python 3x

-To install just type
+To install you just type

     python setup.py install

-And you can imported it in python with just
+And you can imported in python with

     import artgpn